How to Prepare for Education Audits

-Since most schools are public institutions, state governments want to ensure their funds are being used appropriately.
+No one likes education audits.
+However, they’re necessary to keep your school's budget in check.
+Since most schools are public institutions, state governments want to ensure they use their funds appropriately.

 Different Types of Education Audits

-Internal and external education audits alike help keep schools accountable for using public funds appropriately.
+Internal and external education audits help keep schools accountable for appropriately using public funds.
+Below is a typical procedure of a school audit.

-Internal audits are generally conducted by the school or district itself.
+The school or district itself generally conducts internal audits.
 These are smaller audits and can help enact a district’s system of checks and balances.
-Board members may conduct a monthly budget audit to ensure a school’s finances are as they were reported.
+Board members may conduct a monthly budget audit to ensure a school’s finances are as auditors reported them.

-External audits are usually conducted by an outside organization to ensure schools are conforming to government standards.
-Most of the time, this is done through a Comprehensive Annual Financial Report (CAFR).
-Auditors are responsible to check district records and determine whether those records match actions taken in each school.
+An outside organization usually conducts external audits to ensure schools are conforming to government standards.
+Most of the time, you conduct educational audits through a Comprehensive Annual Financial Report (CAFR).
+Auditors are responsible for checking district records and determining whether those records match actions taken in each school or educational facility.

 Steps to Help You Prepare for School Audits

-Leaving audit preparation to the last minute will only create more work and stress for everyone involved.
-Instead, create a workflow process that makes audit preparation part of your school’s daily tasks.
+Leaving education audit preparation to the last minute will only create more work and stress for everyone involved.
+Instead, you can use a workflow process that makes audit preparation part of your school’s daily tasks.

 Here are some easy ways to include audit preparation into your existing workflow process.